 Strongly consider the Fitnessclub Folding Treadmill if you’re looking for a small, budget-friendly, and easily transportable machine.
 Keep in mind that it’s a supplemental tool to get you where you want to go.

-If you want something that can replace the gym, the YP Folding Treadmill is surprisingly effective, modern and will look great in your home.
+Alternatively, the Charles Bentley Folding Treadmill is surprisingly effective, modern and will look great in your home.

 Running has so many great benefits.
 If you haven’t implemented it into your fitness regime, use one of these manual treadmills on our list to help you burn fat and tone those legs to achieve your dream body.
 There’s no excuse when your treadmill is conveniently tucked away in the corner of your home.